-Scholarships will be provided for young LGBTIQ who desire to undertake full-time or part-time education at a public or private secondary school (final year) or public institution of higher education in Australia.
+Scholarships will be provided for young LGBTIQ who desire to undertake full-time education at a public or private secondary school (final year) or public institution of higher education in Australia.
 It will be for the purpose of gaining an educational or vocational qualification in any profession, trade or the arts.
 The grant will sit alongside and complement other government funding rather than duplicate it.

 The Scholarship will under certain conditions cover such vital needs as the cost of tuition fees or dues to an approved educational institution, laptop, textbooks, uniforms, professional membership or student union fees, professional tools of trade and public transport concession passes.

 The Scholarship is not designed to support expenses such as pocket money, or other personal expenses not directly related to their studies.

 Scholarships will be granted for a period of one year.
 However, an existing Scholarship holder is entitled to reapply for the Scholarship should they comply with goals enshrined in The Pinnacle Foundation (Criteria and Process) Policy.
 If during the course of full time studies exceptional circumstances arise which require a Scholar to reduce study load the Foundation will favourably consider such a request from the Scholar.